wurmlab/SBC361-programming-in-R/practical2.md

 }
 ```

-The `function_name` is something you can choose.
-The word `function` lets R know that you are writing a new function.
+The `function_name` is the name of your function.
+You can choose whatever name you want.
+After the `<-`, the word `function` lets R know that you are writing a new function.
 The `input` will be what the calculations in the `body` of the function are based on.
-Between the curly brackets `{}` is the main code of your function, this is where the calculation(s) happen.
-At the end it is important to produce an output vector as well (the `return` argument can only handle a single argument), otherwise the function will compute the code but it won't return anything!
+Between the curly brackets `{}` is the main code of your function, where the calculation(s) happen.
+At the end it is important to produce an output vector, otherwise the function will compute the code but it won't return anything!
+Note that the `return` argument can only handle a single argument.

 To take a self-explanatory example: